hapax/hapax.github.io/assets/simple-physics.md

 Both assumption are flat-out wrong, but (a) is our concern here, and the examples above conclusively demonstrate it is false.

-In summary, we are dealing with the age-old problem that convention tends to be received and transmitted without question.
+In summary, we are dealing with the age-old problem of *tradition*, the fact that conventions tend to be received and transmitted without question.
 Unfortunately, there is a great deal of limitation and falsehood in the received wisdom.